 If the victim is incapable of consent because of immaturity or mental condition, see CALCRIM No. 1201, Kidnapping: Child or Person Incapable of Consent.
 A defendant may be prosecuted for both the crimes of child abduction and kidnapping.

 The state of California has implemented tough laws against kidnapping, including aggravated kidnapping which can enhance the punishment for other charges against you.
-At the Aizman Law Firm, our experienced criminal defense attorneys can help you with questions you might have about potential or existing charges and how to succesfully defend you against them.

-If you need to speak to an attorney about your kidnapping case, please call our office at: (818) 351-9555 for a free consultation.
+If you need to speak to an attorney about your kidnapping case, please call our office at (818) 351-9555 for a free consultation.

 Request A Free Consultation 818-351-9555